 What are the hours and pay like?

 I also worked at an NGO so I taught part-time, at an hourly rate.
-My hourly rate was $12 and I worked two 1.5 hour classes a day.
+My hourly rate was $12 and I taught two 1.5 hour classes a day.

 Most schools in Cambodia take a long lunch break, while the sun is at its hottest, so the day is pretty broken up.
 Good if you want to do other things, or get marking & lesson planning done.